-5.5.1 At a minimum, the certification body shall prepare a technical audit report that addresses the multi-site organization as a whole.
+3.6.1 At a minimum, the certification body shall prepare a technical audit report that addresses the multi-site organization as a whole.
 Individual site level reports may be developed to summarize site level findings but do not eliminate the need for an organizational level report.

+3.7 Expanding the Scope of a SFI 2022 Chain of Custody Standard or SFI 2022

+Certified Sourcing Label and Claims Standard Certificates

-Additional sites may be added by the certification body to an existing certificate between audits provided it is within the scope of the certificate.
+3.7.1 Additional sites may be added by the certification body to an existing certificate between audits provided it is within the scope of the certificate.
 The number of sites that may be added between audits is limited to 100% of the existing sites at the previous audit.
 The following requirements shall be met:

 a) the certification body shall be informed by the certified organization in advance of its intent to add new sites between audits, including the number of sites to be added;